 Full disclosure: I really like Apple's stock ringtones on the iPhone.
-After all, there are over 50 to choose from if you include the classic ringtones.
-So with all that choice, why would you ever need more?
-Personally, I get bored easily, and I'd like my music to play when people call me.
-Apple doesn't let us pick a song from our music libraries, but there is still a way to get our favorite tunes as ringtones.
+After all, there are over 50 to choose from if you include the classic ones.
+With all that choice, why would you ever need more?
+Personally, I get bored easily, and I'd like my music to play when people call.
+Apple doesn't let us pick a song from our music libraries, but there is still a way to use our favorite tunes as tones.

 In order to make customized ringtones using your favorite songs, you'll need to open up iTunes on either macOS or Windows.
 But before you panic, we won't be making you purchase anything today — iTunes has all of the tools necessary to do this 100% pro bono.
 All you need is the songs in your library that you want to turn into ringtones.

-Once you have found that sweet spot, open up the song's Info window.
+Once you have found that sweet spot, open up the song's info window.
 The easiest way to do this is to make sure the track is highlighted, then hit Command-I (or Control-I for Windows users) on your keyboard.
-You can also access the "Get Info" option by right-clicking on the song, by clicking the (•••) symbol, or via the Edit option in the menu bar.
+You can also access the "Song Info" (or "Get Info" in earlier versions) option by right-clicking on the song, clicking the (•••) symbol, or via the Edit option in the menu bar.

 AAC is a file type that was meant to replace the MP3, with higher-quality compression at the same bit rate.
 It's like if Five Guys charged you the same for their burger as a McDouble (we can only dream).

 If you don't see "Create AAC Version," you probably have the option set to convert to MP3s or another format.
-To change that, go to "Preferences" in the menu bar, then hit "Import Settings" next to the CD options in the General tab.
+To change that, go to "Preferences" in the menu bar, then hit the "Import Settings" button in the "General" tab.
 When there, select "AAC Encoder" from the drop-down and hit "OK," and "OK" again to exit the preferences.
 After that, try converting the song again ... it has to be AAC, or you won't be able to use it as a ringtone.

-Below, you can see my new 30-second version of "California Kids" by Weezer.
-While you're here, go ahead and go back into the original song's Info window and reset the start and stop times so you can listen to the song normally.
+Below, you can see my new 30-second version of "Wish" by Nine Inch Nails.
+While you're here, go ahead and go back into the original song's info window and reset the start and stop times so you can listen to the song normally.
 If you sync that song with your iPhone, it'll only play the shortened clip unless you change it back!

 In order to make this short AAC file a ringtone, we have to change it to another file format that Apple recognizes as ringtones.
 There are a couple of ways to do this.

 You can either drag and drop the file to the desktop or you can right-click on the file and select "Show in Finder," which will bring you to the file directly.
-Once you have access to the file either on your Desktop or in Finder, proceed to change the file name, then swap the file extension from .m4a to .m4r and confirm on the popup.
+Once you have access to the file either on your Desktop or in Finder, proceed to change the file name, then swap the file extension from .m4a to .m4r, and confirm the change on the popup.

-The hard part is over.
-Now you can add your file to the Tones section in iTunes.
+If you're running iTunes 12.6 and under, the process isn't as easy as seen above in Step 4.
+In these versions, there's an actual section in iTunes for "Tones," which houses all of your custom ringtones.
+You need to add your new file to this.
 Click on the "Music" button in the top-left corner, then select "Tones."
 If you don't see Tones, click "Edit Menu" and add it.

 If you dragged the file to the Desktop, you can drag the file back into iTunes and into the Tones section.
 If you clicked "Show in Finder," right-click on the file, then select "Duplicate."
 This will let you drag and drop the tone into the Tones section, otherwise trying it with the original shortened clip won't work since it's already in iTunes as a song.